 ISO-related strings that could be of interest to potential new gTLD applicants (such as .BRB, .CAN or .GEO) are currently protected and are ineligible to become new gTLDs.

+ISO-3166-1 alpha-3 country codes that could be of interest to countries to use for the local community or for purposes related to the country or territory identified are currently protected and are not available for delegation.

 Some three-letter codes, such as “.com,” already exist as TLDs. .com is the largest gTLD and also the ISO3166-1 alpha-3 code for Comoros.
 This duality has existed since January 1985, when the TLD was first implemented.
 At the time, there were simply no policy protections in place for country names.
 However, “.com” has thrived as the most populous gTLD to date.
 Any attempt at retrospective application of protectionist policies for three-letter codes would provide an undesirable policy conflict and a destabilizing, unenforceable influence.